- Spermicides prevent pregnancy by stopping sperm from getting to the egg.

 |Perfect use: 18 women become pregnant|

-There are different forms of spermicides, including vaginal creams, foams, films, suppositories, and sponges.
-Spermicides work by forming a chemical barrier that either kills sperm or paralyzes them.
-So the sperm can’t pass through your cervix to fertilize the egg.
+Spermicides are a type of (vaginal) barrier method of birth control.
+There are different forms of spermicides, including vaginal creams, foams, gels, films, tablets, and suppositories.
+Spermicides work by forming a chemical barrier that either kills sperm or slows them down so they can’t pass through the cervix to fertilize an egg.

 Where can I get spermicide?

-You can get spermicide over-the-counter at drug stores.
+You can get spermicide over-the-counter at pharmacies and other retail stores.
 No prescription is needed.
-It costs between $0.50-$1.50 per use, and about $8 per package.
+It costs between $0.60-$3 per dose, and about $8-$15 per package.